 Taiwan is THE country where we have both tried the most new food that we’ve never tried before.
-Only Din Tai Fung was familiar to us from our trip to Hong Kong a couple years ago, where the famous restaurant has a Michelin star.
+Only Din Tai Fung was familiar to us from our trip to Hong Kong a couple of years ago, where the famous restaurant has a Michelin star.

 So it’s pretty obvious that we also wanted to eat there- at least once.
 Especially because the original restaurant is based here.

 Din Tai Fung did not start out as a restaurant, but rather as a shop that sold cooking oil in 1958.
 It wasn’t until after 1972 that it became a restaurant, famous for its steamed dumplings and noodles.